Kyōko Saitō: Career

-Hinatazaka46 (2016–2024)
+2016–2018: Early career with Hiragana Keyakizaka46

 Saitō had aspired to become a singer since middle school.
-She attempted and failed multiple singing auditions until she tried out for Keyakizaka46's subgroup Hiragana Keyakizaka46 (renamed to Hinatazaka46 in 2019) after she learned that Yui Imaizumi, whom she had met at one of the previous auditions, was a Keyakizaka46 member.
-Her musical career began on 11 May 2016 when she passed the auditions, which was hosted on the streaming platform Showroom.
-Saitō, along with ten other people that passed the audition, joined Neru Nagahama in Hiragana Keyakizaka46 and was known as the "first generation".
-Her first concert occurred on 28 October of the same year at Akasaka Blitz, where she performed Kanji Keyakizaka46's songs "Silent Majority" and "Sekai ni wa Ai Shika Nai", as well as Hiragana Keyakizaka46's own "Hiragana Keyaki".
+She attempted and failed multiple singing auditions until she tried out for Hiragana Keyakizaka46, the new subgroup of girl group Keyakizaka46, after she learned that Yui Imaizumi, whom she had met at one of the previous auditions, had joined Keyakizaka46.
+Her musical career began in May 2016 when she passed the auditions and joined the group as a member of the founding "first generation".
+Her first concert took place on 28 October of the same year at Akasaka Blitz, where she performed Keyakizaka46 songs "Silent Majority" and "Sekai ni wa Ai Shika Nai", as well as Hiragana Keyakizaka46's own "Hiragana Keyaki".